Essential Home Recording Studio Equipment List For Beginners

 The computer is the heart would be the heart of your home recording studio.
 In this era, it would be tough to get anything to work without a computer.
 The computer may be a Laptop or PC.
 It can be based on Windows or Mac.

 If you own a powerful computer, then you have crossed out one essential equipment from this list.
-If you are looking to buy a computer or laptop for music production, then you should buy one that can handle your DAW (next requirement) since they require a lot of processing power.
+If you are looking to buy a computer or laptop to transform your garage band into a production powerhouse, then you should buy one that can handle your DAW (next requirement) since they require a lot of processing power.

 So, which computer should you get?